bruflor/ADS/README.md

-This will be my System analysis and development degree repository
+## Uninter - Systems Analysis and Development
+This repository stores the content of some classes from my degree at UNINTER university.